54 Rooms in a House: Design Inspiration for Your Home

 11. Primary Bathroom

-Consider what works and what doesn't in your current space when planning a makeover.
-Think about size as well as who will use the bathroom and how often.
-Would a vanity with double sinks be practical?
 Make sure there's adequate space around each fitting, and pay attention to the swing of doors so you can maneuver comfortably.
 Focus on the style you want to achieve and choose splash-proof and non-slip surfaces.
-Don't overlook maintenance and the value of storage and proper lighting.
+Don't overlook maintenance, the value of storage, and proper lighting.

 12. Guest Bathroom

-Whether you welcome guests regularly or just on occasion, pay attention to little details when updating your guest bathroom.
-Allow as much natural light as possible, replace a leaky showerhead, splurge on fresh towels, and ensure the space is sparkling clean and free of clutter, with space to hang towels and place belongings.
-Filling a basket with miniature toiletries, they may have forgotten is a thoughtful touch.
+Whether you welcome guests regularly or just on occasion, pay attention to little details when updating your guest bathroom, such as filling up a basket with miniature toiletries they may have forgotten about, is a thoughtful touch.
+Other things to consider may be:

 13. En Suite